konacurrents/SemanticMarkerESP-32/README.md

 Many of the messages described in the following BNF Grammar can be run through the shell commands described in the API manual: [SemanticMarkerAPI Manual](https://github.com/konacurrents/SemanticMarkerAPI).

+> [!NOTE]
-To run, download the scripts and run with a valid username and password.
+> To run, download the scripts and run with a valid username and password.

 ## BNF Grammar for Barklet Language